Reasoning the team can't rerun leaves with the engineer

 When existing work has to be modified (a new integration, a different context, a changed requirement), does the modifier reproduce the original reasoning, or cargo-cult around it until something breaks?
 If the artifact survived and the reasoning didn't, the team is running someone else's machine without the manual.

 The team has the capability when both questions resolve to "they can."
-If no one can rerun the reasoning, the team inherited the artifact, not the capability.
+If no one can rerun the reasoning, the team inherited the answer, not the capability.